• Skip to main content

 Stress

 Yes, stress can wreak havoc on your dog’s gastrointestinal system!
-Irritable bowel syndrome can oftentimes cause diarrhea with mucus and while there are other causes to the syndrome besides stress it remains to be a leading factor in the development of the syndrome.
+Irritable bowel syndrome can oftentimes cause diarrhea with mucus and while there are other causes of the syndrome besides stress it remains to be a leading factor in the development of the syndrome.
 Anxious and stressed dogs can develop colitis which is large bowel diarrhea and can present with excessive mucus in the stool.

 Don’t confuse IBS with IBD!
-If you want to know how to differentiate the two read our blog article what’s the difference between IBS and IBD.
+If you want to know how to differentiate the two read our blog article What’s the difference between IBS and IBD?

 Viruses

-Viruses such as parvovirus in puppies (and unvaccinated adults) can often times cause bloody mucus in the stool
+Viruses such as parvovirus in puppies (and unvaccinated adults) can oftentimes cause bloody mucus in the stool

 Diseases